CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid skill description that clearly identifies its Azure AI domain and provides explicit trigger guidance via a 'WHEN:' clause.
-Its main strengths are comprehensive trigger term coverage and clear completeness.
-Its weaknesses are that the capabilities could be more concrete (listing specific actions rather than feature categories) and some generic terms like 'OCR' and 'search' could cause conflicts with non-Azure skills.
+This is a solid skill description that clearly identifies its Azure AI domain and provides explicit trigger terms via a 'WHEN:' clause.
+Its main weakness is that the capabilities listed are more like feature categories than concrete actions, and some trigger terms (OCR, search) are generic enough to potentially conflict with non-Azure skills.
+The description is functional and would generally enable correct skill selection in most contexts.

 Suggestions

-Add 'Azure' as a qualifier to generic terms in the WHEN clause (e.g., 'Azure OCR', 'Azure speech-to-text') to reduce conflict risk with non-Azure skills that handle similar tasks.
+Add 'Azure' as a qualifier to generic terms in the WHEN clause to reduce conflict risk, e.g., 'Azure OCR', 'Azure transcription', or mention specific SDK/API names.

 DimensionReasoningScore